Got a question about cooking in your slow cooker? Want to know what slow cooker to buy? Check out our extensive Crock-Pot FAQ’s for the answers!

 Cooking in a crock-pot is safe.
 Slow cookers reach a simmer temperature of 209°F, that along with the cooking in a moist environment over a long period of time safely kills common bacteria such as E. coli, salmonella and botulism.
 Be sure to follow the cooking times for the recipe you are following to be sure to cook your foods, especially meats for the required times.

-The typical time for slow cookers to reach the simmer point (209°F) is 7-8 hours on low and 3-4 hours on HIGH.
+The typical time for slow cookers to reach the simmer point (209°F) is 7 to 8 hours on LOW and 3 to 4 hours on HIGH.
 These times however are approximate as different slow cookers will come to temperature slightly differently.

 Yes you can.
-Below is a conversion chart to show you the compative cook times for high and low.
+Below is a conversion chart to show you the comparative cook times for HIGH and LOW.

-Note: It is not recommended to convert recipes with cook times less than 7-8 hours on low or 3-4 hours on high.
+Note: It is not recommended to convert recipes with cook times less than 7 to 8 hours on LOW or 3 to 4 hours on HIGH.